 Most all of our teachers have Waldorf teacher training in addition to undergraduate or postgraduate degrees, and varied teaching and life experiences.
-Teachers, who are in daily contact with the children, have the ability to respond directly to student needs and parent concerns.
 They strive to connect with each family, building a network of support for each child.
 Teachers maintain open communication with parents through regular class meetings and email.
-If a parent has any concerns about their child, it is best to first approach the child’s Class Teacher with this concern.

 Founder, Early Childhood Director & 3rd & 4th Grade Teacher

 Kim Wishon teaches a combined 3rd and 4th grades class.
 She has a B.A. in Spanish and Special Education from the University of Oregon and has a Waldorf teacher certificate from the Rudolf Steiner College.
 Over the past 18 years Kim has worked as a Waldorf teacher in a preschool, teaching 1st and 2nd grade Spanish, class teaching 5th-8th grades and also a combined 2nd and 3rd grade class.
 She founded Wishing Well School 10 years ago which started as a small preschool program out of her home.

 Laura Nordaas currently teaches a combined 1st & 2nd grade class.
 She has a B.A. in Elementary Education, and earned her Waldorf Teaching Certificate through Rudolf Steiner College in Sacramento.
 She most recently spent three years teaching at a Waldorf inspired charter school in Sacramento where she worked with her class from 3rd to 5th grade.
 Before becoming a classroom teacher, Laura spent 8 years working as an Outdoor Educator in Yosemite and in Northern Minnesota.
 She has a great passion for the outdoors and loves to spend time outside with children.